 What does PSD2 mean for Shopify merchants?

 Shopify Payments is optimized to minimize the use of 3D Secure.
-It will only use 3D Secure when absolutely required by the issuing bank in order for a transaction to be authorized successfully.
+It will only use 3D Secure when absolutely required by the issuing bank in order for a transaction to be authorized.

 Local payment methods such as iDeal and Klarna, and wallets like Google Pay, Apple Pay, and PayPal Express, are already compliant with the regulation and require no action.

-To be in compliance, we recommend you use a Shopify approved SCA gateway and create a connection with Cardinal Commerce.
-You will be prompted within your Shopify admin in Settings > Payments that Cardinal Commerce is available.
+To be in compliance, we recommend you use a Shopify-approved SCA gateway and create a connection with Cardinal Commerce.
+You’ll be prompted within your Shopify admin in Settings > Payments that Cardinal Commerce is available.